adgardner1392/activity-logger/readme.txt

 - Logs user login, logout, profile updates, and password resets.
 - Supports bulk and individual deletion of logs.
 - Search and filter logs by username, action, post type, or date.
-- Export logs in CSV format with customizable fields.
+- Export logs in CSV format.
 - Settings page for defining exclusions (option names or prefixes).
 - Custom admin menu for easy navigation and configuration of logs.